What we do

 Code of practice

-Detailed information about our first aid courses, payment options and education standards.
-Read about what to bring to your course and how to claim NZQA unit standards.
+Here you will find detailed information about our first aid courses, payment options, what to bring to your course and how to claim New Zealand Qualifications Authority (NZQA) unit standards.
+Also read about how New Zealand Red Cross meets education regulations, compliance and the NZQA requirements.

 Why train with us?